beytullahsarica/new_ms_lesion_segmentation/README.md

 # New MS Lesion Segmentation with Deep Residual Attention Gate U-Net Utilizing 2D slices of 3D MR Images

 The study was presented on September 23, 2021, in the MICCIA challenge.
+Please read full paper from https://www.frontiersin.org/articles/10.3389/fnins.2022.912000/full.

 To test the our apporach with the proposed model, please pull the docker image which available in the dockerhub using the following command.